Good and Bad Passwords How-To

 that represent birth dates of family members but avoid using the

-"19" part of the year and the more common date formats and
+"19" or "20" part of the year and the more common date formats and

 sometimes mix in one or two character month abbreviations instead